-- Make a list of five products you or your family would normally buy from the supermarket on a weekly basis.
-Do some research using the Internet and the packaging of those products to uncover where that product or its ingredients are from.
-Present your findings as a poster that maps the supply chain of these five products. - 8 Some chocolate producers have been criticised for not ensuring that workers who are part of their supply chain are not exploited.
-Use the Internet to find out what fairtrade chocolate is and how it can protect cocoa farmers and their families - 9 Pick at least four food items from your pantry or refrigerator and fill in the following table.
+- 8 Some chocolate producers have been criticised for not ensuring that workers who are part of their supply chain are not exploited.
+Use the internet to find out what fairtrade chocolate is and how it can protect cocoa farmers and their families - 9 Pick at least four food items from your pantry or refrigerator and fill in the following table.

-Food item A Was it made in Australia?
-B Was it totally made overseas?
-C Was part of it made overseas?
-If the product was made totally or partly overseas, suggest reasons why this might be the case.
+If the product was made totally or partly overseas, suggest reasons why this might be the

-1

-2

-3

-4